mxleach/react-atm/README.md

 - Dropdown menu instead of buttons to select user action (Deposit or Withdraw).

 ## How to Run
-To run this application, simply:
+To run this application locally, simply:
 1. Clone this repository
 2. `cd` into project directory.
 3. Run `index.html` on local server.

+or, you can just click: https://mxleach.github.io/react-atm/